 Film majors throughout their time at Ringling will produce work that will get them noticed.
 With one film as a writer, director and editor, a thesis film that showcases their work in a specific discipline, and a feature-length screenplay – when they graduate, the students will have ample material to interest potential employers.

 Students can gain real-world experience through an internship.
 Ringling’s Center for Career Services has had great success in helping to place students in positions that will increase their knowledge of the field and provide an opportunity to gain contacts that will be invaluable to their entry into the film industry.

 Members of the faculty bring unique backgrounds to the classroom.
 Their professional experience include independent films, documentaries, commercials, music videos, and Hollywood studio feature films.
 This depth of knowledge and practice is invaluable in teaching students the best approach to their films and imparting how the industry works.

-The faculty of the Digital Filmmaking Department is dedicated to the future success of the students in the major.
-Because each faculty member is a filmmaker and also a committed teacher, the students of the department receive a film education that is based on personal mentoring troughout the entire program.
+The faculty of the Film Department is dedicated to the future success of the students in the major.
+Because each faculty member is a filmmaker and also a committed teacher, the students of the department receive a film education that is based on personal mentoring throughout the entire program.